Kamran Mirza Durrani: Later reign and death

 Herat's surroundings suffered greatly during the siege.
 Every village within a twelve-mile radius were reportedly devastated and had no population left.
 The British envoy D'Arcy Todd noted in October 1839 that Herat was still experiencing the effects of the siege.
 The country was reduced to a "uninhabited waste" by the Iranian army: most of the farmers had left, cattle, corn and agricultural tools had been destroyed or taken away.
 The slave trade was fueled by the lack of food.
 The French traveler Josephe-Pierre Ferrier reported that many residents sold themselves to the Turkmens in order to ensure that their families survived due to the dire circumstances.

 Herat was prepared to restore its previous relationship with the Iranian government.
 In early 1839, Yar Muhammad Khan turned back to Iran, asking for assistance against Dost Mohammad Khan.
 In February 1841, Kamran Mirza and Yar Muhammad Khan reinstated their earlier promises of allegiance to Iran following the British embassy's departure from Herat.
 Kamran Mirza, in a letter to Mohammad Shah, officially declared Herat as a part of Khorasan and consequently, to Iran; "It is obvious that Herat is a part of Khurasan... and that the king has left this realm at our disposal.
 I hereby attest to the fact that Herat is connected with Iran."
 Despite their formal pledge of allegiance, the Iranian evacuation of Ghuriyan on 31 March 1841 played a key role in separating the interests of Iran and Herat.
 In 1842, Kamran Mirza was overthrown and killed by Yar Muhammad Khan, who considered him an annoyance and had been slowly reducing his authority.
 This marked the end of the Durrani dynasty.

 Personality

 Some assessments, such as the one by the 19th-century British historian George William Forrest, are positive about Kamran's personality and rule.
 However, European and Persian records typically refer to Kamran Mirza's traits as being related to debauchery.
-The 19th-century Afghan historian Mohammad Khalis considered Kamran Mirza to have been the embodiment of the Durrani dynasty's decline.
+The 19th-century Afghan historian Sultan Muhammad Khan Khalis considered Kamran Mirza to have been the embodiment of the Durrani dynasty's decline.
 He considered Kamran Mirza to have been a despot, who forced local traders to give money and had brides kidnapped.
 Kamran Mirza was also completely reliant on Yar Muhammad Khan to run his administration.